Frequently Asked Questions about Sword & Spirit Seminary

 Most courses require textbooks which students are asked to purchase on-line through the Amazon links on our site.
 Some books may be available for check out from a nearby public or seminary library (non-student library cards are sometimes available at local seminaries).

 We continue to work on supplying study-aids and guidelines to help students understand what to look for when reading.
-Beyond that, some courses utilize video-lessons, PowerPoints, or standard text material.
-There are a couple of courses that require completion of a workbook at home, and a coupe where students write chapter summaries.
+Beyond that, some courses utilize video-lessons, PowerPoints, standard text materials, completion of a workbook at home, or writing chapter summaries.

 QUIZZES and FINALS are auto-corrected.
 In order to keep costs down, assignments requiring instructor response are limited to curriculum for which mentoring is particularly helpful, such as within the Biblical Interpretation and Preaching and Counseling and Transformation department.
 Forums are more often utilized, for example, than assignments.